 The iPhone 12 series will consist of four devices in three different sizes.
 This is what various reports indicate.
 But now an analysis is causing confusion.
 Is Apple planning a fifth device or is the whole thing just a misunderstanding?

 When it comes to the iPhone 12, most of the details seem to be known by now – even if nothing has been confirmed.
 Except for the delay.
 Apple itself recently explainedthat the "new iPhone models will appear a few weeks later than usual."
-But let's get back to the "facts."
-If the rumor mill is right, Apple will introduce a 5.4-inch, two 6.1-inch and one 6.7-inch iPhone.
-Two of the devices will be the successors to the iPhone 11, while the other two models will be the Pro version.
-However, they are all said to support 5G.
+Let's get back to the "facts," though.
+If the rumor mill is correct, Apple will introduce a 5.4-inch, two 6.1-inch, and one 6.7-inch iPhone.
+Two of the devices will be successors to the iPhone 11, while the other two models will be the Pro version.
+However, they are all expected to support 5G.
 But now Business Insider is reporting on a comment made by Wedbush Securities analyst Dan Ives.
 In the article is called it:

 Apple may release a cheaper version of the iPhone 12 that offers 4G connectivity instead of support for 5G networks, according to a new research note from Wedbush Securities written by analysts Daniel Ives, Strecker Backe and Ahmad Khalil.